huggingface/dataset-viewer/services/storage-admin/README.md

-# Datasets server - storage admin
+# Dataset viewer - storage admin

 > A Ubuntu machine to log into and manage the storage manually